 “This is a staple that I own in many colours.
 The Gianvito Rossi Portofino sandal is an iconic style for the brand, reoccurring seasonally in new colour variations and fabrics.
 Its super sleek, minimal silhouette makes it essential in every woman’s shoe closet.
 I love this animal-print, as it goes with this summer’s neutrals, and works super well with a jumpsuit or turned-up trousers.
 And the lower heel is perfect for running around between shows or meetings.”

-“This outfit is part of an exclusive Emilia Wickstead denim capsule collection.
-An exclusive selection is really a true partnership between the brand and NET-A-PORTER.
+“This outfit is part of an exclusive Emilia Wickstead denim capsule collection, we did with NET-A-PORTER.
 We work with the designer on all elements of the collection, providing feedback every step of the way to ensure they are supported.
-We work together to create pieces our NET-A-PORTER woman will want in her wardrobe.”
+We work together to create pieces our woman will want in her wardrobe.”

 “For me, it’s important investment pieces are seasonless and can be reworn in multiple ways, so they truly stand the test of time.
 We launched Paco Rabanne in September 2018 following a spectacular FW18 collection.
 The label’s mix of eclectic styling, with bold statement designs, is entirely unique.
 Every range has an exciting point of difference and newness, which speaks to our customers globally and across seasons.”

 “I’ve worked with and known Rosanne, the founder of Sydney Evan, forever.
-We launched the collection on NET-A-PORTER last year.
 I have lots of her talismans, including this evil eye pendant that wards off bad stuff all day long.
 It was a gift from my friends in New York for my birthday, just before I left for London.
 It was a goodbye and good luck gift.”

 “I am constantly working and travelling, so for business meetings or appointments at designer showrooms, I’ll either wear a statement dress or a skirt paired with a blouse, like this two-piece by Emilia Wickstead.
 I’ll add my favourite knee-high boots, or a barely-there low sandal or mule, and a structured frame bag.
 And a great pair of sunglasses are perfect whatever the weather.”